Charcoal-SE/userscripts/fire/README.md

  - When you first install FIRE, you probably have to reload the chat room before you see the clickable 🔥 FIRE decorations
  - Forgetting to authorize FIRE.
 See the previous section.
- - FIRE will not submit flags on any site where you are a diamond moderator (♦) as a security precaution.
-However, it will still work on all other sites.
+ - FIRE will not submit flags on any site where you are a diamond moderator (♦), as a security precaution.
+However, it will still flag on all other sites.
+Your feedback will still be submitted on sites you are a moderator.
+The restriction of not raising flags on sites where you are a moderator is a general flagging-through-metasmoke restriction.
  - Flagging will fail if you are not registered on the particular site.

 # Version History

 |1.2    ||
 | ---   |---
-|1.2.0  |Add rude/abusive flagging. @require script dependencies.
+|1.2.0  |Add rude/abusive flagging. `@require` script dependencies.
 Adding R/A flagging changes keyboard shortcuts.
+Fix flagging toastr messages, which were often not displayed.
+A toastr message will now be displayed for each of feedback and flagging.
+The toastr for feedback will be on top.

 |1.1    ||
 | ---   |---